• Skip to main content

 Moreover, you spend a lot of time using a fine-gritted stone to sharpen dull blades, arguably ten times more than you would with coarse grit.
 It is why, instead of making a common newbie mistake where you go for either course or a fine-gritted stone, choose a dual option.
 It is economically viable and provides multipurpose functionality.
 It is like killing two birds with one stone.

-The ideal size: Do you need large or small sharpening stone?
+The ideal size: Do you need a large or small sharpening stone?

-For woodworking tools, you need up to 3-inches of a sharpener, while knives require more lengthy variants than breadth.
-In a nutshell, and of course, as our rule of the thumb, go for stones that measure 8-inches.
+For woodworking tools, you need up to 3 inches of a sharpener, while knives require more lengthy variants than breadth.
+In a nutshell, and of course, as our rule of thumb, go for stones that measure 8 inches.
 They are not only large enough for many different tasks but also affordable.

 Versatility